 - Evaluate the design requirements of a residential landscape

-- Select building and plant materials appropriate to zone, function, aesthetic, hardiness, and site requirements
+- Select building materials and plant types to meet function, aesthetic, hardiness and site requirements

 - Draw simple residential landscape plans and elevations